 Managers agree that the ideal workplace is one where employees are engaged as well as highly productive.
 Unfortunately, these two scenarios are usually not positively correlated.
-As we explained in a previous post, the more common circumstance is to “reward” the best employees with more and more work until they burn out and eventually leave the company.
+The more common circumstance is to “reward” the best employees with more and more work until they burn out and eventually leave the company.
 Luckily for you, Blueboard recently connected with The Energy Project and discovered the secret sauce to increasing both productivity and happiness in employees: maintaining the four dimensions of energy to create mindfulness at the workplace.

 While we’re all aware that exercise, sleep, and nutrition are essential to our physical energy, it’s easy to ignore their significance.
 It turns out that these factors are crucial to sustainable high performance on and off the job.
 Paying attention to and maintaining your energy is critical, which cycles throughout the day in high and low peaks at around 90-minute intervals.
 People often pride themselves on getting by on very little sleep, but the truth is that the majority of the population requires seven or more hours of sleep per night.
 If you don’t get this much sleep, you are walking around in the equivalent of a semi-intoxicated state.
 Not ideal for high performance and a real strain on your health and well-being.